PawelZdunek/Zdunek-website/README.md

 # Zdunek-website
-Website design for "Zdunek".
-Which I am an employee of.
-We deal with telecommunications services, the Internet and building websites.
+Website design for company "Zdunek" with whom I work.
+Firm deal with telecommunications services, the Internet and building websites.